Ready, Set, Visit!

 Thinking Routine: See, Think, Wonder in Webb Gallery – Printable Resource for Self-Guided Visits

-Practice the See, Think, Wonder Thinking Routine, developed by Harvard’s Project Zero, with “A New England Country Grocery” by Albert Fuller Graves.
-This routine will guide you through a process of close looking, deep thinking, and questioning.
+During your visit, practice the See, Think, Wonder Thinking Routine, developed by Harvard’s Project Zero, in Webb Gallery with the painting, “A New England Country Grocery” by Abbott Fuller Graves.
+This routine encourages careful observations and thoughtful interpretations of artworks and other objects.

 Recommended for grades 2 and up.
 Can also be used as discussion prompts for younger grade levels.